Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Stopping Aggressive Behavior in Dogs – Humane & Proven Tips

 If you’ve got an aggressive dog on your hands, whether they frequently act out in aggression or have seemingly random bouts of it, you are not alone.
-Aggressive behavior in dogs is one of the top reasons pet owners see a behavioral specialist.
-While you can’t always cure it, there are steps you can take to reduce the occurrences of this unwanted behavior.
-Read on to find out more about stopping dog aggression.divider-dog paw
+Aggressive behavior in dogs is one of the top reasons that pet owners see a behavioral specialist.
+While you can’t always cure it, there are steps that you can take to reduce the occurrences of this unwanted behavior.
+Read on to find out more about stopping dog aggression.Dogster_Website dividers_v1_Jan 18 2024-01-TEST

-Dogs have so many reasons they get aggressive sometimes.
-We will go over them in detail, however, keep in mind that they almost always have a reason for acting out.
+Dogs have many reasons that they can get aggressive.
+We will go over these in detail, but keep in mind that a dog almost always has a reason for acting out.
 Your job is to get to the bottom of it and either train them out of it or avoid the triggers that cause it.

 angry dog